Wilson's disease: History

 The genetic basis of Wilson's disease, and its link to ATP7B mutations, was elucidated by several research groups in the 1980s and 1990s.

 In other animals

 Hereditary copper accumulation has been described in Bedlington Terriers, where it generally only affects the liver.
-It is due to mutations in the COMMD1 (or MURR1) gene.
-Despite this findings, COMMD1 mutations could not be detected in humans with non-Wilsonian copper accumulation states (such as Indian childhood cirrhosis) to explain their genetic origin.
+In Bedlington Terriers it is due to mutations in the COMMD1 (or MURR1) gene.
+The discovery of these mutations in the dogs led researchers to examine the corresponding human genes, but COMMD1 mutations could not be detected in humans with non-Wilsonian copper accumulation states (such as Indian childhood cirrhosis).